Learning to Optimize via Information-Directed Sampling: Extensions

-\subsection{Using information gain about $p^*$}
+\subsection{Using information gain about $\theta$}

 Information-directed sampling optimizes a single-period objective that balances earning high immediate reward and acquiring information.
-Information is quantified using the mutual information between the true optimal action $A^*$ and the algorithm's next observation $Y_{t}(a)$.
-In this subsection, we will consider an algorithm that instead quantifies the amount learned through selecting an action $a$ using the mutual information $ I_{t}\left( p^* ; Y_{t}(a) \right)$ between the algorithm's next observation and the true outcome distribution $p^*$.
-Such an algorithm could actively seek information that is irrelevant to future decisions.
-However, in some cases, such an algorithm can be computationally simple while offering statistically efficiency.
+Information is quantified using the mutual information between the true optimal action $A^*$ and the algorithm's next observation $Y_{t,a}$.
+In this subsection, we will consider an algorithm that instead quantifies the amount learned through selecting an action $a$ using the mutual information $ I_{t}\left( \theta ; Y_{t,a} \right)$ between the algorithm's next observation and the unknown parameter $\theta$.
+As highlighted in Subsection \ref{subsec: other info directed}, such an algorithm could invest in acquiring information that is irrelevant to the decision problem.
+However, in some cases, such an algorithm can be computationally simple while offering reasonable statistically efficiency.

 We introduce a modified form of the information ratio